 IN CASE YOU MISSED IT…

 Prop.
-30 includes a small 1.75% tax increase on annual income above $2 million in order to help millions more Californians afford an electric vehicle, create a statewide EV charging network, and reduce catastrophic wildfires by funding forest management, more firefighters, and firefighting equipment.
+30 proposes a small 1.75% tax increase on annual income above $2 million to help millions more Californians afford an electric vehicle, create a statewide EV charging network, and reduce catastrophic wildfires by funding forest management, more firefighters, and firefighting equipment.

-The Clean Air California coalition supporting Prop 30 has experts on California wildfires, public health, air quality, environmental justice, and climate change available to speak with the press.
+The Clean Air California coalition supporting Prop 30 has experts on California wildfires, environmental justice, public health, air quality and climate change available to speak with the press.
 Contact Deborah Camiel at 818-299-3656 or firstname.lastname@example.org.